THE FIRST UNIVERSAL TRUTH: You are the creator of your reality

-The boy considers this, then asks, ‘Why are they white and black?’
+The boy considers this, then asks, ‘Why are they good and bad?’

-‘The white one is your love, your peace and your truth.
-The black one is your fear, your anger and your lies.’
+‘The good one is your love, your peace and your truth.
+The bad one is your fear, your anger and your lies.’

 The fire crackles and sparks flare in the night.
 The wolf on the ridge howls again and the old man puffs contentedly on his pipe.